Berlin Wall: Fall

 Due to the increasing economic problems in the Eastern Bloc and the failure of the USSR to intervene in relation to the individual communist states, the brackets of the Eastern Bloc slowly began to loosen from the end of the 1980s.
-One example is the fall of the communist government in neighboring Poland's 1989 Polish legislative election.
+One example is the fall of the communist government in neighboring Poland's 1989 Polish parliamentary election.
 Also in June 1989, the Hungarian government began dismantling the electrified fence along its border with Austria (with Western TV crews present) although the border was still very closely guarded and escape was almost impossible.

-The opening of a border gate between Austria and Hungary at the Pan-European Picnic on 19 August 1989, which was based on an idea by Otto von Habsburg to test the reaction of Mikhail Gorbachev, then triggered a peaceful chain reaction, at the end of which there was no longer the GDR and the Eastern Bloc had disintegrated.
-Because with the non-reaction of the USSR and the GDR to the mass exodus, the media-informed Eastern Europeans could feel the increasing loss of power of their governments and more and more East Germans were now trying to flee via Hungary.
-Erich Honecker explained to the Daily Mirror regarding the Paneuropean picnic and thus showed his people his own inaction: "Habsburg distributed leaflets far into Poland, on which the East German holidaymakers were invited to a picnic.
+The opening of a border gate between Austria and Hungary at the Pan-European Picnic on 19 August 1989, which was based on an idea by Otto von Habsburg to test the reaction of Mikhail Gorbachev, then triggered a peaceful chain reaction, the end of which saw the end of the GDR and the Eastern Bloc.
+Because of the non-reaction of the USSR and the GDR to the mass exodus, the media-informed Eastern Europeans perceived the decreasing power of their governments, and more and more East Germans were now trying to flee via Hungary.
+In a comment to the Daily Mirror regarding the Pan-European Picnic, Erich Honecker showed his people his own inaction: "Habsburg distributed leaflets far into Poland, on which the East German holidaymakers were invited to a picnic.
 When they came to the picnic, they were given gifts, food and Deutsche Mark, and then they were persuaded to come to the West."
 Then, in September, more than 13,000 East German tourists escaped through Hungary to Austria.
 This set up a chain of events.
 The Hungarians prevented many more East Germans from crossing the border and returned them to Budapest.
 These East Germans flooded the West German embassy and refused to return to East Germany.

-The East German government responded by disallowing any further travel to Hungary but allowed those already there to return to East Germany.
+The East German government responded by disallowing further travel to Hungary but allowed those already there to return to East Germany.
 This triggered similar events in neighboring Czechoslovakia.
 This time, however, the East German authorities allowed people to leave, provided that they did so by train through East Germany.
 This was followed by mass demonstrations within East Germany itself.
-Protest demonstrations spread throughout East Germany in September 1989.
+Protests spread throughout East Germany in September 1989.
 Initially, protesters were mostly people wanting to leave to the West, chanting "Wir wollen raus!" ("We want out!").
 Then protestors began to chant "Wir bleiben hier!" ("We are staying here!").
 This was the start of what East Germans generally call the "Peaceful Revolution" of late 1989.
 The protest demonstrations grew considerably by early November.
-The movement neared its height on 4 November, when half a million people gathered to demand political change, at the Alexanderplatz demonstration, East Berlin's large public square and transportation hub.
+The movement neared its height on 4 November, when half a million people gathered to demand political change at the Alexanderplatz demonstration, in East Berlin's large public square and transportation hub.
 On 9 October 1989, the police and army units were given permission to use force against those assembled, but this did not deter the church service and march from taking place, which gathered 70,000 people.